ganbarodigital/php-http-status/docs/installation.md

 ## Via Composer

-The _HTTP Status Aware Library_ is available on Packagist.
+The _HTTP Status Library_ is available on Packagist.

 To install, run:

-    composer require ganbarodigital/php-http-status-aware
+    composer require ganbarodigital/php-http-status